 Please be sure that your child is aware of what his or her after school plans are before school.
 If it is something other than the usual plans, please write a note or email your child's teacher and the office.
-While we understand that emergencies happen and circumstances come up during the day, we appreciate families keeping these to a minimal.
+While we understand that emergencies happen and circumstances come up during the day, we discourage habitual calling to leave messages with your child.
+Also, please be sure your child is picked up within fifteen minutes of dismissal time.